gousiaparvin/Optimization-of-Granulation-and-Compression-Parameters-for-Reducing-Batch-Failure/README.md

 # Optimization-of-Granulation-and-Compression-Parameters-for-Reducing-Batch-Failure
-Optimization of Granulation and Compression Parameters for Reducing Batch Failure in Tablet Formulations Project Overview:
+Optimization of Granulation and Compression Parameters for Reducing Batch Failure in Tablet Formulations

-Project Overview:
+# Project Overview:

 This project utilizes real-time pharmaceutical manufacturing data sourced from official pharmaceutical data repositories and platforms.
 The primary goal is to optimize granulation and compression parameters to minimize tablet batch failure rates using machine learning techniques.

-Project Details:
+# Project Details:

 Data Source: Real-time pharmaceutical datasets obtained from reputable sources and official databases dedicated to pharmaceutical manufacturing data.